HOURS & ADMISSION

 BAGS, LUGGAGE & STROLLER POLICY

 We request that you do not bring any large items for your visit.
 Suitcases, luggage, large backpacks, and bags larger than 16” are not permitted in the art space and cannot be checked in.
-Strollers are not permitted on the main exhibit floor, however, can be left in our lobby area or coat room.
+Strollers are not permitted on the main exhibit floor; however, they can be left in our lobby area or coat room.
 Please note that our lobby area and coat room are unattended and are provided as a courtesy during your visit.
 ARTECHOUSE does not take any responsibility for any lost, missing, stolen or damaged items.

 Offensive, abusive or threatening behavior or conduct, whether written, verbal or physical will not be tolerated.
 Behavior toward ARTECHOUSE guests or staff that create an intimidating, hostile or unsafe environment is strictly prohibited.
 We are committed to providing an exceptional experience for all our visitors.
 Please observe our guidelines and refrain from disruptive or unruly behavior.
 Visitors not observing guidelines will be asked to leave the premises immediately.